 Fact > Martin Luther nailed his 95 Theses against the church door of Wittenberg Castle

 Succeed and the next player from the next opposing team must take a turn.
 Fail and the next player on the same team must take a turn.

 If a fact is disputed by an opposing team, the referee (teacher) will make a judgement.

 The winner is the last team to stack a block without causing the tower to crash!

 - In the case of a large class group set up more than one Classic Jenga stack.

-- Vary difficulty level by allowing or not allowing a player to ask for help generating a fact.
+- Vary difficulty level by allowing or not allowing a player to ask for help.
 If allowing, I advise the use of lifelines.
 Each team has three lifelines where a player can refer to his/her teammates.

 - Add spice to affairs by offering a prize to the winning team!